beekpr/examples/home-screen-widget/profiles/DEVELOPERS_PORTAL.md

 ## 1. Architecture

-The home screen consists of a hybrid app which is displayed in a web view on the native clients (Android, iOS).
+Home or the home screen (as we call it in the code) consists of a hybrid app which is displayed in a web view on the native clients (Android, iOS).
 From an architecture perspective the home screen can be split into 4 logical components:

 1. **Home screen**: a hybrid app that is in charge of fetching the home screen configuration for the tenant and dynamically displaying the widgets.